Workshops and Classes for Families

 This course from the Alzheimer’s Association will provide clinical-level training for family caregivers.
 Respite care is available.
 It's a training program providing training with dementia experts, a caregiver manual and a CD.
 You will learn skills to assess the abilities of your loved one with dementia and adjust your approach over time, confidence to set and achieve caregiving goals, add strategies to manage activities of daily living.

 Our mission is to provide and enhance care and support for all those affected by Alzheimer’s, to reduce the risk of dementia through the promotion of brain health, and to eliminate Alzheimer’s disease through the advancement of research.
-The California Central Coast Chapter of the Alzheimer’s Association has offices in San Luis Obispo, Santa Barbara and Ventura counties, and serves more than 40,000 Alzheimer’s patients and their families every year.
+The California Central Chapter of the Alzheimer’s Association has offices in San Luis Obispo, Santa Barbara, Ventura and Kern counties, and serves more than 40,000 Alzheimer’s patients and their families every year.
 Our vision is a world without Alzheimer’s.

 Nobody will be turned away for inability to pay; scholarships are available.
 Respite grants are available on an as-needed basis to help pay for in-home care of your loved one while you attend the retreat.